SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 In this exercise you'll enhance your application with some additional controller coding.

-1. Go to folder `sensormanager/webapp/controller/`.

-2. Right-click on the `controller` folder and select `New File`.
+1. Right-click the `sensormanager/webapp/controller/` folder and select `New File`.
 <br><br>![](images/05_02_0010.png)<br><br>

-3. Enter `Sensors.controller.js` as the file name.
+2. Enter `Sensors.controller.js` as the file name.
 <br><br>![](images/05_02_0020.png)<br><br>

-4. All functions defined in the Controller can be used in your View.
+3. All functions defined in the Controller can be used in your View.
 This gives you more flexibility to implement specific functionality to improve the visualization in your View.
 Copy and paste the following code into `Sensors.controller.js`:

 ***sensormanager/webapp/controller/Sensors.controller.js***